General

 1. Start the robot controller (maintenance mode).

-2. Access the webserver of the board (web based management, WBM) by entering one of the given IP addresses in a webbrowser.
+2. Access the webserver of the board (web based management, WBM) by entering one of the given IP addresses in a webbrowser (default IP addresses: here ).
 As it is not using encryption (using HTTP instead of HTTPS), it might get blocked with a message like this:

 browser-warning